nextcloud/documentation/developer_manual/core/translation.rst

 * ' or "
 * cloud

-By translating these individual strings for sure the case will be lost of local filesystem and cloud.
-The two white spaces with the or will get lost while translating as well.
+Translating these individual strings results in  ``local filesystem`` and ``cloud`` losing case.
+The two white spaces surrounding ``or`` will get lost while translating as well.
 For languages that have a different grammatical order it prevents the translators from reordering the sentence components.

 Html on translation string:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~